-We rely upon, and intend to rely on for the foreseeable future, clinical research organizations (CROs) and academic institutions to monitor and manage data for our preclinical programs and ongoing clinical programs, including our clinical trials for LAVA-051 and LAVA-1207 and future preclinical and clinical studies.
+We rely upon, and intend to rely on for the foreseeable future, clinical research organizations (CROs) and academic institutions to monitor and manage data for our preclinical programs and ongoing clinical programs, including our clinical trials for LAVA-051 and LAVA-1207.
 We control only certain aspects of the activities of our third-party service providers, including investigators and CROs.
 Nevertheless, we will be responsible for ensuring that each of our preclinical studies and clinical trials is conducted in accordance with the applicable protocol, legal, regulatory and scientific standards, and our reliance on third parties does not relieve us of our regulatory responsibilities.

-Our CROs are required to comply with good laboratory practices (GLPs) and good clinical practices (GCPs) which are regulations and guidelines enforced by the FDA and comparable regulatory authorities in the form of International Council for Harmonization (ICH) guidelines for any of our product candidates that are in preclinical and clinical development.
+We and these CROs are required to comply with good clinical practices (GCPs) which are regulations and guidelines enforced by the FDA and comparable regulatory authorities for any of our product candidates that are in preclinical and clinical development.
 The regulatory authorities enforce GCPs through periodic inspections of trial sponsors, principal investigators and clinical trial sites.
 Although we rely on CROs to conduct GCP-compliant clinical trials, we remain responsible for ensuring that each of our clinical trials is conducted in accordance with its investigational plan and protocol and applicable laws and regulations.
 If we or our CROs fail to comply with GCPs, the clinical data generated in our clinical trials may be deemed unreliable, and the FDA or comparable regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
 If our CROs fail to comply with these regulations or fail to recruit a sufficient number of subjects, we may be required to repeat clinical trials, which would delay the regulatory approval process.

-Further, these investigators, academic institutions and CROs are not our employees, and we will not be able to control, other than by contract, the amount of resources, including time, which they devote to our product candidates and clinical trials.
+Further, these investigators, academic institutions and CROs are not our employees, and we will not be able to control, other than by contract, the number of resources, including time, which they devote to our product candidates and clinical trials.
 Use of third-party service providers may require us to disclose our proprietary or confidential information to these parties, which could increase the risk that this information will be misappropriated.